sosy-lab/cpachecker/lib/README.md

 To generate a report listing all libraries managed by Ivy, call `ant report-dependencies`.

+For all other libraries and tools, document them here.
+License and copyright need to be declared in a `.license` file as supported by the `reuse` tool.

 - `cbmc`: [CBMC](http://www.cprover.org/cbmc/)
   Open-source license: `license-cbmc.txt`
   Bit-precise bounded model checker for C